RobTillaart/Arduino/libraries/HX711/README.md

 First action is to call **begin(dataPin, clockPin)** to make connection to the **HX711**.

-Second step is callibration for which a number of functions exist.
+Second step is calibration for which a number of functions exist.
 - **tare()** measures zero point
 - **set_scale(factor)** set a known conversion factor e.g. from EEPROM.
-- **callibrate_scale(WEIGHT, TIMES)** determines the scale factor based upon a known weight e.g. 1 Kg.
+- **calibrate_scale(WEIGHT, TIMES)** determines the scale factor based upon a known weight e.g. 1 Kg.

-Steps to take for callibration
+Steps to take for calibration
 1. clear the scale
 1. call tare() to set the zero offset
 1. put a known weight on the scale
-1. call callibrate_scale(weight)
+1. call calibrate_scale(weight)
 1. scale is calculated.
 1. save the offset and scale for later use e.g. EEPROM.